Paul Kellerman: Season 1

-Along with his partner and long-time friend Danny Hale, Kellermans role in the first half of the season is to prevent anyone from uncovering the Lincoln Burrows conspiracy.
+Along with his partner and long-time friend Danny Hale, Kellerman's role in the first half of the season is to prevent anyone from uncovering the Lincoln Burrows conspiracy.
 He goes to great lengths to do this, blackmailing and even murdering a number of innocent people on Reynolds' orders.
 Kellerman keeps a cool head throughout this, showing no remorse for what he has to do.
 But when Caroline Reynolds is revealed to be dealing with sinister corporate powers- simply called "The Company"- Kellerman is shown making his opposition known to her about this.
 Although Kellerman's position is briefly threatened by Company operative Quinn in the episode "Sleight of Hand", he is later able to handle the situation in the episode "And Then There Were 7" by secretly leaving Quinn to his death, and continues his mission to find and eliminate those who threaten the conspiracy.
 Kellerman is eventually forced to kill his partner Hale, who has a crisis of conscience and attempts to betray the conspiracy in the episode "End of the Tunnel".
 It marks the first time in the series that the character shows true remorse and complexity.
 He is visibly upset that Hale planned to name him as a co-conspirator, giving Kellerman incentive enough to murder his old friend and partner.

 The second part of the season often finds Kellerman at odds with Samantha Brinker, the Company intermediary to Reynolds.
 Discovering that The Company had ulterior motives for the framing of Burrows, Kellerman shows his first hint of disillusionment and he demands that Reynolds reassures him that he is working for her and not for The Company.
 Episodes such as "Brother's Keeper", and "J-Cat" also explores his ever more obvious affection towards Reynolds, revealing that he has served her loyally for 15 years.
 He is very familiar with Caroline Reynolds and seems to genuinely care about her and supports her, especially after The Company threatens her in the episode "Tonight".
 In the final episode of the season, Kellerman helps her assassinate the sitting president, and is by her side as she is being sworn into office.